Important things you need to know about Hernia & its treatment:

 Long-term pain present (nerve irritation)

 3-D Hernia Surgery is a Modern hernia surgery which involves repair through selection of uniquely engineered 3-D Implant.
 Under local anesthesia surgeon takes a minimal incision around 3-4 cm at the hernia and exposes the hole in the muscle.
 With the help of special delivery device the 3-D Implant is introduced into the hernia hole where it springs-open into the hole and grips it without the need of any sutures/ stitches /staples/ tacks.
 The back disk of the implant repairs hernia from behind and gives the advantages of laparoscopic repair.
 The entire surgery takes less than 15-20 Mins.
-The patient can walk out to the recovery room for around 6 hours and discharged.
-The surgery is generally done as day surgery meaning that following the surgery the patient is discharged home a short time after the surgery.
+The patient can walk out to the recovery room in around 6 hours and get discharged.
+The surgery is generally done as day-surgery meaning that following the surgery the patient is discharged for home a short time after the surgery.

 DON’T MISS THE BENEFITS OF Advanced 3-D Dynamic Hernia Surgery

 - 3-D Hernia Surgery with uniquely engineered 3-D DYNAMIC implant

 - Surgery done in Local anesthesia.

 - Suitable for all patients – eldery, patients with heart, kidney, lung problems etc.

 - Smallest incision of 3-4 cm above hernia

 - Special delivery device to introduce 3-D implant

 - 3-D implant springs-open into hernia hole & grips